huggingface/hf-endpoints-documentation/docs/source/engines/custom_container.md

 Our Dockerfile will be very standard:

-1. We us the base pytorch image with CUDA and cuDNN
+1. We use the base PyTorch image with CUDA and cuDNN
 2. We copy the uv binary
-3. Make sure that we're not running things as a priviledged user
+3. Make sure that we're not running things as a privileged user
-4. Install the depencencies with uv
+4. Install the dependencies with uv
 5. Make sure that we expose the correct port
 6. Run the server